heroiclabs/nakama-java/README.md

 `./gradlew shadow`

 All JAR artifacts are output to `build/libs`.
-The fat JAR will have an `-all` suffix.
+The fat JAR will have an artifact id of 'nakama-java-all`.

 If you'd like to test a Jitpack publish task locally prior to pushing, run: